CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Introduction to the services

-Sensitive Data services for research provide CSC customers a secure workspace, accessible via a web browser, that can be used for processing sensitive data according to [CSC General terms of use ](https://research.csc.fi/general-terms-of-use).
+Sensitive Data (SD) services for research provide CSC customers a secure workspace, accessible via a web browser, that can be used for processing sensitive data according to [CSC General terms of use ](https://research.csc.fi/general-terms-of-use).

 Sensitive Data services for research consist of five components: